Thriving communities

 We aspire to build green energy projects that live up to the demand from customers and communities to shape the build-out together with communities and use it to deliver benefits to them.

 We want to be a trusted partner to our communities.
 We’re building large infrastructure projects near their homes.
-We know that our projects hold the potential to bring new economic opportunities to communities too, so we are keen to identify how we can best realise these opportunities together with our communities.
+Our projects can bring socio-economic opportunities to communities and a positive impact on wellbeing, and we’re keen to make this happen together with our communities.

 What are we doing?